-Warm nights on the New Hampshire seacoast and East End change how a house breathes.
+Warm nights on the East End change how a house breathes.
 Screens stay open, deck sliders catch the last breeze, and by morning a fine pile appears on a window sill that was clean when you went to bed.
-On coastal blocks in Southampton and East Hampton, that rhythm often traces to carpenter ants pushing debris from galleries in damp trim—not termites, not pollen, and not the dust that salt air leaves on everything else.
+On coastal blocks in Southampton and East Hampton, that rhythm often traces to carpenter ants pushing debris from galleries in damp trim, not termites, not pollen, and not the dust that salt air leaves on everything else.

-Hampton Pest Management serves Suffolk County from Montauk to Greenport.
-This article focuses on frass at window sills after nights when humidity climbs and insects that spent the cool season quiet inside wall voids start moving again.
-Pair it with carpenter ant sawdust at windows for year round sill clues and with carpenter ant frass when windows stay open when the same trim story started earlier in the season.
+Pair this with carpenter ant sawdust at windows for year round sill clues and with carpenter ant frass when windows stay open when the same trim story started earlier in the season.
 Ant control fits once photos and moisture notes point clearly toward ants rather than wood destroying beetles or termites.

 What frass on the sill actually looks like

-People use frass for any insect debris, yet carpenter ant material on a window sill usually reads as coarse shavings mixed with dark bits, closer to pencil curls than uniform powder.
-Dry house dust from open screens tends to spread evenly; ant piles often sit in one corner below a joint in trim or where the stool meets the apron.
+People use frass for any insect debris, yet carpenter ant material on a window sill usually looks like coarse shavings mixed with dark bits, closer to pencil curls than uniform powder.
+Dry house dust from open screens tends to spread evenly.
+Ant piles often sit in one corner below a joint in trim or where the stool meets the apron.

 Photograph piles before you sweep so date and location stay clear.
-A ruler or coin in frame helps us compare size when you contact us.
-Two photos from the same sill forty eight hours apart tell us more than one panic message that says the window feels weird.
+Two photos from the same sill forty eight hours apart tell us more than one message that says the window feels weird.

 Why warm nights accelerate sill stories